bzhai/KV6022_limo_ros2_wiki/Workshop-1-‐-Introduction.md

 The simulator window should appear, with a random turtle in the center.
 ![alt](https://github.com/kivrakh/KV6022_limo_ros2/blob/main/wiki_images/turtlesim.png)

-*Use turtlesim
+* Use turtlesim
-Open a new terminal and source ROS 2 again.

-Now you will run a new node to control the turtle in the first node:
+Open or use a new terminal.
+Now you will run a new node (`turtle_teleop_key`) to control the turtle in the first node:
 ```
 ros2 run turtlesim turtle_teleop_key
 ```
-At this point you should have three windows open: a terminal running `turtlesim_node`, a terminal running `turtle_teleop_key` and the turtlesim window.
+At this point you should have three windows open: a terminal running `turtlesim_node`, a terminal running `turtle_teleop_key` and the `turtlesim` window.
 Arrange these windows so that you can see the turtlesim window, but also have the terminal running `turtle_teleop_key` active so that you can control the turtle in turtlesim.

-Use the arrow keys on your keyboard to control the turtle.
-It will move around the screen, using its attached “pen” to draw the path it followed so far.
+Keep the teleop terminal focused and use arrow keys on your keyboard to control/move the turtle.
+It will move around the screen, using its attached "pen" to draw the path it followed so far.

 > [!NOTE]
 > Pressing an arrow key will only cause the turtle to move a short distance and then stop.
 This is because, realistically, you wouldn’t want a robot to continue carrying on an instruction if, for example, the operator lost the connection to the robot.

-You can see the nodes, and their associated topics, services, and actions, using the `list` subcommands of the respective commands:
+* In a another terminal , explore the ROS 2 nodes, and their associated topics, services, and actions, using the `list` subcommands of the respective commands:
 ```
 ros2 node list
 ros2 topic list